 Sub-grants are allocated once a year on a competitive basis based upon established priorities identified by the THC.
 Such priorities may be subject to change based upon changes in federal historic preservation program priorities.
 All sub-grants are reimbursable and require a local cash match budgeted on a one-to-one (dollar for dollar) match equal to a 50/50 ratio for the total cost of the project.
 Proposed projects utilizing all or partial matches of verifiable in-kind services and/or goods may also qualify as long as the local match equals a 50/50 ratio for the total cost of the project.
 Only non-federal monies may be used as a match, with the exception of Community Development Block Grants.

-See the Texas Certified Local Government Program Grants PDF for examples of survey grants in the last couple of years.
+See the Texas Certified Local Government Program Grants PDF for examples of survey grants that have been funded in the past.

 For more information, email the CLG grants coordinator or call 512.463.7812.